 - Restart failed discoveries on startup - Enabling this option will restart failed discoveries during startup.

-- Enable ADDM dependency view - On enabling this option, the Create Business view option in the Discovery reports page directs to create new dependency map option.
-On disabiling it, it redirects to Business view option.
+- Enable ADDM dependency view - On enabling this option, the View Application Dependency Map option in the Discovery reports page redirects to create new dependency map option.
+On disabling, it redirects to Business view.